IBC Overview

 OnChanOpenTry on the other chain.

 Modules communicate with each other by sending packets over IBC channels.
-As mentioned above, all
+All IBC packets contain:

-channelID, this allows modules to know the sender module of a given packet.
-IBC packets also
+These port and channels allow the modules to know the sender module of a given packet.

 Modules send custom application data to each other inside the